 Anyone who chooses to quit using Methadose on their own is at risk for a drug overdose.
 There is a very good reason for this.

 When you stop using Dolophine, or another form of Methadone, your tolerance levels drop.
 You start experiencing cravings as the drug leaves your body.
 If you give in to those cravings, you may start using again.
 If you use too much, you could overdose.

 You may still be trying to decide if Methadone is right for you.
-Here at Northpoint Evergreen Bellevue, we can help you with that decision.
+Here at Northpoint the Evergreen, we can help you with that decision.
 Opioid addiction recovery isn’t something to take lightly.
 You want to make the best decision for you.